Verified Labels

 Frequent non-incident examples:

-• Pillar(s) of smoke with an allegation about an incident
+- Pillar(s) of smoke with an allegation about an incident;

-• Demonstrations with an allegation about violence or detention but no visual evidence
+- Demonstrations with an allegation about violence or detention but no visual evidence;

 Prisoner Release/Exchange

-Content shows prisoner release or exchange between two groups.
-Usually treated as non-incidents unless they show evidence of potential violations.
+The content shows prisoner(s) release or exchange between two groups.
+These cases are usually treated as non-incidents unless they show evidence of potential violations.

 Post-Incident